 It is possible to take out a key person insurance policy on somebody who works for your company in a self-employed capacity.
-If the role they play at the company is vital to its revenue and operating performance, they will likely be insurable.
+If the role they play at the company is vital to its revenue and operating performance or there’d be a financial impact if they died, they will likely be insurable.

 Most insurers won’t approach the deal any differently based on the key person being self-employed.
 You’d typically be offered a lump-sum agreement that functions either like a life insurance plan or a combined life insurance and critical illness cover policy.